 LODI: Founded in 1811, Lodi is the oldest settlement in Medina County.
 It was originally called Harrisville, in honor of the family that founded it.
 It was later renamed to Lodi, the Indian chief who lived nearby; to prevent confusion with another village in Ohio.
 Ainsworth Street, part of the 'Downtown Circle', is named after Chief Lodi's Daughter.
 Lodi hosts the annual Sweet Corn Festival in the middle of July.
 This three-day-long event begins with a large parade through the town square.
 Other attractions include fair food, amusement rides, and a popular tug-of-war.

-COATS FOR KIDS: The Wadsworth office Heads up the Coat for Kids drive every November.
+COATS FOR KIDS: The Wadsworth office heads up the Coat for Kids drive every November.
 Our office collects several hundred coats each year to keep kids in need warm over the winter months.
 You can help by dropping off new or gently used children's coats to the Wadsworth office in the month of November.
-Wadsworth won an award for collecting over 1,800 Coats for Kids in 2013!
+Wadsworth won an award for collecting over 1,800 Coats for Kids in 2014!
 Thank you to everyone who participated to keep our kids warm this winter!

 CHILDREN'S FREE CARE FUNDRAISER: Every Howard Hanna office holds a fundraiser "Choo Choo Chow Chow" for the Children's Free Care Fund every October.
 This benefits children who do not have enough healthcare coverage for the medical treatments they so desperately need.
 Our 2014 event was held in October at the Galaxy and was a huge success!
 All proceeds went to local Childrens Hospital's.
 Please join us to help make this a success every year.
 Your tax-deductible donations are always welcome.